GDQuest/website/content/news/2019/11/make-your-first-godot-game-out/index.md

 ## Available now for backers

-If you backed our 2019 Kickstarter you should already have access to the course: all you have to do is [log into Mavenseed](//gdquest.mavenseed.com/customers/sign_in) with your account.
+If you backed our 2019 Kickstarter you should already have access to the course: all you have to do is [log into our school website](https://school.gdquest.com/auth/otp) with your account.

 For now, I am only releasing the course on Mavenseed because there features that are not available on Gumroad: